onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Understanding >> IS << causal
 Understanding runs/happens on causal conceptual graphs or on directed weighted graphs - or maybe even a hypergraph - “what is the name of a graph in which nodes can be connected to entite subgraphs of the graph”

-Give till it hurts - I know I have/will - I sure will

 Do you understand what I am telling you?
 We need cultural coherence - we need to produce coherence -

 divide and conquer